axelpale/genversion/README.md

 - *opts:* optional options.
 Available keys are:
   - *properties:* optional array of strings.
 These properties will be picked from `package.json` and rendered.
 Defaults to `['version']`.
   - *source:* optional string.
 An absolute or relative path to a file or directory.
 Genversion searches for the source package.json along this path.
 Defaults to the value of `targetPath`.
+  - *template:* optional string.
+An absolute or relative path to a custom template file.
+  - *templateEngine:* optional string.
+Defaults to `ejs`.
   - *useSemicolon:* optional boolean.
 Defaults to `false`.
   - *useDoubleQuotes:* optional boolean.
 Defaults to `false`.
   - *useBackticks:* optional boolean.
 Defaults to `false`.